seedco/Formalist/README.md

-## [NAME]
+# Formalist
 ## Swift framework for building forms on iOS

-[NAME] is a Swift framework for building forms on iOS using a simple, declarative, and readable syntax.
+**Formalist** is a Swift framework for building forms on iOS using a simple, declarative, and readable syntax.

 ## Table of Contents